ABOUT VALUE IN HEALTH

 An abstract of 250 words or less is required, summarizing the work reported in the manuscript.
 Original research manuscripts should use a structured format for the abstract, i.e., Objectives, Methods, Results, Conclusions.

 The body of the manuscript should be divided into sections that facilitate reading and comprehension of the material.
-This should normally include sections with the major headings: Introduction, Methods, Results, Conclusions, Acknowledgments (if needed), and References.
+This should normally include sections with the major headings: Introduction, Methods, Results, Conclusions, and References.
+Acknowledgments (if needed) should be included in the title page and not the manuscript.
 There should be no footnotes.
 Figures (inclusive of figure legends) and Tables must be submitted as separate files, independent of the main manuscript file.

 References should be listed in a separate section and numbered consecutively with Arabic numerals in the order in which they are cited in the text.
 Referencing software, superscripts, or any other electronic format should not be used when referencing, neither in the text nor the reference list.
 Citing unpublished or non-peer-reviewed work such as abstracts and presented papers is discouraged.
 Personal communications may be indicated in the text as long as written acknowledgment from the authors of the communications accompanies the manuscript.
 Reference style should follow that of Index Medicus.
 Spell out single-word journals and abbreviate all others according to the style of Index Medicus.
 If there are more than four authors, use only the names of the first three, followed by et al.